 The foreign materials present on French territory referred to in Article L. 542-2-1 of the Environmental Code are also counted in the records.
+These foreign materials are to be sent back to their country of origin.

-The unit used to present the quantities of radioactive materials is the tonne of heavy metal (tHM) a unit which represents the quantity of uranium, plutonium or thorium contained in the materials, except in the case of fuel for defence purposes, which is expressed in tonnes of assemblies (t).
+The unit used to present the quantities of radioactive materials is the tonne of heavy metal (tHM), a unit which represents the quantity of uranium, plutonium or thorium contained in the materials, except in the case of fuel for defence purposes, which is expressed in tonnes of assemblies (t).